Zone Theorem for Arrangements in three dimensions: 1. Introduction

 \section{1.
 Introduction}

 Zone theorem is important in analysing incremental algorithms for constructing arrangements.
 Most popular text books of Computational Geometry (see e.g. \cite{R1,R2}) describe zone theorem for Arrangements in two dimensions.
 Specialised books like \cite{R3,R4} describe zone theorem for hyperplanes in $d$-dimensions.
 Three dimensional arrangements are useful for constructing higher order Voronoi diagrams in plane \cite{R1, R5, R4, R3,RB}.
+An elementary and very intuitive treatment of this is given in Section~4.
 Proofs of Zone theorem in higher dimensions use Euler's relation: $\sum_{i=0}^d (-1)^i F_i\geq 0$ \cite{R3,R6,RA}.
 As most students of Computational Geometry are not familiar with these result, only zone theorem in two dimensions is taught in most Computational Geometry courses.
 In this note, a proof of zone theorem in three dimensions which can be easily taught in Computational Geometry courses is described.
-The proof uses zone theorem in two dimensions \cite{R1, R2,R3,RA}.
+The proof uses zone theorem in two dimensions \cite{R1, R2,R3,RA,ipl}.
 The proof is a essentially a simplified version of proof given by Edelsbrunner, Seidel and Sharir\cite{RA}.